AWS News Blog

 Using Resource Efficiency Metrics in AWS Compute Optimizer

-You can opt in using the AWS Management Console or the AWS Command Line Interface (CLI) to start using Compute Optimizer.
+You can opt in using the AWS Management Console or the AWS Command Line Interface (AWS CLI) to start using Compute Optimizer.
 You can enroll the account that you’re currently signed in to or all of the accounts within your organization.
 Depending on your choice, Compute Optimizer analyzes resources that are in your individual account or for each account in your organization, and then generates optimization recommendations for those resources.

 To see your savings opportunity in Compute Optimizer, you should also opt in to AWS Cost Explorer and enable the rightsizing recommendations in the AWS Cost Explorer preferences page.
 For more details, see Getting started with rightsizing recommendations.